-Hamilton Park Racecourse strives to be a good corporate citizen.
-Through its managers and through its people, Hamilton Park Racecourse is committed to supporting charities and local communities, protecting the environment, ensuring safe and efficient working practices and working with local suppliers who uphold similar values.
+Hamilton Park strives to be a good corporate citizen.
+Through its managers and through its people, Hamilton Park is committed to supporting charities and local communities, protecting the environment, ensuring safe and efficient working practices and working with local suppliers who uphold similar values.

 Protecting the Environment

-Hamilton Park Racecourse operates a Health, Safety and Environmental Policy that sets out the responsibilities of the Hamilton Park Racecourse Committee, management and employees in relation to all health and safety and environmental matters.
+Hamilton Park operates a Health, Safety and Environmental Policy that sets out the responsibilities of the Hamilton Park Committee, management and employees in relation to all health and safety and environmental matters.
 Specially trained employees have been given responsibility for communicating specific areas of the policy.

 Recycling processes are in place for the separation and recycling of cardboard and paper, glass, ink cartridges, waste oil and food waste.